This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Substance users (alcohol and drugs)

 Detailed information on the health of people with substance misuse problems is provided elsewhere on the ScotPHO website (drugs and alcohol).
-For information on specific mental health problems and issues facing alcohol and drug users, and the prevalence of mental health problems among substance users in Scotland, see Mental Health in Scotland: Closing the Gaps – Making a Difference: Commitment 13 and Co-morbid Mental Health and Substance Misuse in Scotland.
+For information on specific mental health problems and issues facing alcohol and drug users, and the prevalence of mental health problems among substance users in Scotland, see Mental Health in Scotland: Closing the Gaps – Making a Difference: Commitment 13 .
+In 2022, the Scottish Government published a literature and evidence review of co-occurring substance use and mental health concerns.

 Ethnic minority groups